Matilde Fredrikson, DO

 I grew up on my family’s peach, prune, and walnut farm in a small, rural community just outside of Sacramento, CA. My hometown is classified as being “medically underserved” and my motivation to pursue family medicine stems from my rural upbringing.
 I attended college at UC Berkeley, where I studied Integrative Biology and rooted for my beloved Cal Bears along the sidelines as a Sports Medicine Intern.
 Afterwards, I spent several years doing sports medicine/biomechanics research at UCSF, volunteering in Honduras, and working for a digital health startup company before heading off to medical school.

-I chose Stanford - O’Connor because it is a community-based, single residency program that is fiercely commitment to the underserved.
+I chose Stanford - O’Connor because it is a community-based, single residency program that is fiercely commited to the underserved.
 There are also plenty of opportunities to become involved with sports medicine and medical education (OSLER).
 More importantly, I absolutely loved the supportive nature of the faculty and the diversity of resident backgrounds while doing my sub-I as a 4th year.

 In my free time, you can find me snapping photos while adventuring outdoors, checking out the latest “foodie” spot, or binge-watching Netflix shows.
 I'm also planning on running an ultra marathon and hope to complete a marathon on every continent (yes, they even have one on Antarctica!).